Frequently Asked Questions - Masters in Public Administration

 Would possessing an MPA from your program help me attain a reasonably high administrative position "right off the bat", after I graduated?

 No one can ever guarantee that the situation you describe will occur - especially in this economic climate.
 We work very hard to prepare our students to take appropriate positions and we help them to find appropriate internships.
-If you are looking at a degree program that "guarantees" that type of position, I would be concerned.
-I don't know of any reputable program that would ever say that.
+A reputable degree program that "guarantees" that type of position would be concerning.

 Is your program NASPAA accredited?